reagento/dishka/docs/provider/index.rst

 To configure provider you can either inherit and use decorators on your methods or just create an instance and use its methods.

-For example, imagine you have two classes: connection which is retrieved from external library and a gateway which requires such a connection.
+For example, imagine you have two classes: connection which is retrieved from external library and a dao which requires such a connection.

 .. code-block:: python

     class Connection:
         pass

-    class Gateway:
+    class DAO:
         def __init__(self, conn: Connection):
             pass